Map Controls

 We need to integrate Map Controls with the existing content controls throughout the platform, in particular our new Risk & Stability work should be tightly integrated to Map Controls.

 Here I provide three design solution options.
-To align with the requirements from both Product Managers, I pull elements and interactions from our other projects into the wireframes to test our conceptual work across the platform.
+To align with the requirements from both Product Managers, I pull elements and interactions from our other projects into the wireframes to test our conceptual work across the platform for a holistic approach.

-This design, which provides a static Map Controls feedback bar across platform (on all screens containing a Map, would provide feedback to the user on which Map features are enabled at a quick glance (user wouldn’t need to find and click into a panel to access feedback), so no matter what page the user is on within the product, they know what filters are saved/persist.
+This design - which provides a static Map Controls feedback bar across platform (on all screens containing a Map) - would provide feedback to the user on which Map features are enabled at a quick glance (user wouldn’t need to find and click into a panel to access feedback), so no matter what page the user is on within the product, they know what filters are saved and persist.
 This feature would allow the user to control the Map from any screen by opening the Map Controls panel by selecting the up arrow located in the right side of the Map Controls feedback bar.

 I really like the feedback bar along the bottom of the map showing me what I am viewing on the map.
 IMO it could be smaller, with icons to show data types, but with an expandable view perhaps.
 I think at the moment it’s a little too big?

 The Product Manage preferred a design where the user can locate the Map Controls panel within an icon on the Map (bottom right).
-Because this had the lowest usability for the user, I provided the alternate design solutions Option One and Option Two above.
+Because the existing platform had an inconsistent use of iconology, I was concerned about the usability of hiding the Map Controls behind an unlabeled icon, so I provided the alternate design solutions Option One and Option Two above, which are labeled Map Controls.

 Feedback from Product Manager: